Colon Cancer Screenings

 A colonoscopy is a medical procedure used to identify changes or abnormalities in the large intestine and rectum.
 Colonoscopies may be used to detect gastrointestinal disorders including rectal bleeding, abnormal bowel movements, diverticulosis, stomach pain, inflammatory bowel disease and colorectal cancer.
 The U.S. Preventative Services Task Force recommends that adults who are of average risk between the ages of 50-75 should be screened regularly.

 Coming soon to a bathroom near you (like really near you), the bowel prep.
 Bowel prep is the process of cleaning out the colon as much as possible.
 This gives the physician a clear view of the colon throughout the procedure.
 Prep methods may vary by physician, but may include special diets leading up to your procedure.
 Your physician may recommend cutting out foods that take longer to digest three days before the procedure.
 Leading up to your procedure, drink plenty of water, but avoid liquids that are red in color and may be mistaken for bleeding.
 Other methods and prep material include liquid laxatives, medications and enemas.
-Talk with your physician about current medication dosages prior to your procedure.
-Learn more about colon cancer screenings available at BayCare.

 The ride is over and you’re one-step closer to being all clear.
 You may meet the medical team, which includes the physician, nursing staff and anesthesiologist.
 This is your time to ask questions or let the medical team know important information, like allergies or previous reactions to sedation.
 During the procedure, the physician will be looking for abnormalities.
 Polyps may be removed during the procedure and sent for tissue analysis.
 Length of the procedure may vary by patient, but may take 30 minutes.
 It’s not uncommon to feel groggy, so bring a friend to help you get home while the sedation wears off.